 The BubbleUp charts are displayed below the heatmap.

 A BubbleUp is based on a selection of points queried from the dataset.
 It shows every (non-empty) column in the dataset.
-For each column, it shows a histogram of values within the baseline in blue, and those from the selection in green.
+For each column, it shows a histogram of values within the baseline in blue, and those from the selection in orange.
 The histogram shows the distribution of different values for the dataset.
 The height of each bar is proportional to the number of times the value occurs in the results of the query.

 A dimension is a column that can be used to group, separate, or filter data items.
 In BubbleUp, categorical and ordinal data are visualized together.
 Categorical columns are those in which the values do not fall in a meaningful order.
 Examples of categorical columns include